Life insurance for smokers

 Important considerations for smokers:

-- Be honest: Always disclose your smoking status when applying for life insurance
+- Be honest.
+Always disclose your smoking status when applying for life insurance

-- Tests: Insurers can test to see if you are a smoker, or on occasions check your medical history
+- Tests.
+Insurers can test to see if you are a smoker, or on occasions check your medical history

-- Give it time: Insurers will still classify you as a smoker for 12 – 18 months after quitting, (this includes the use of any Nicotine replacement products)
+- Give it time.
+Insurers will still classify you as a smoker for 12 – 18 months after quitting.
+(This includes the use of any nicotine replacement products)

-Talk to our Reassured consultants on 0808 168 2025 and let us compare quotes from the UK’s leading providers, helping you secure the best and most affordable policy, even if you smoke.
+Talk to Reassured on 0808 168 2025 and let us compare quotes, helping you secure the most affordable policy, even if you smoke.